farhaven/acme-complete-bind/README.md

 # Usage
 In a text buffer, enter `^O`, that is, press the `O` key with the control key held.
 This should run `L comp -e`.

-If instead of completions, you get a little picture of some guys head, you should make sure that `acme-complete-bind` is indeed running and that it can connect to your ACME instance via 9p.
+If instead of completions, you get a little picture of some guys head, you should make sure that `acme-complete-bind` is indeed running and that it can connect to your ACME instance via 9p by running `9p ls acme`.
 If that does not help, please open an issue in the bug tracker for this repository.